 morning only Bob and I had knives ready to spread the cream cheese.

-Don't think I was a genius now!
+Do not think I was a genius now!
 Bob had gifted me the West Marine

 pocket knife I carried that day.